6 ways to use Instagram to fill vacancies and boost branding

 In Bramson’s experience, posting in the morning gets her account the most engagement.
 She’s also found success with publishing Instagram Stories on the weekends.

 That said, every real estate market is different.
-That’s why Bramson recommends posting at different times of the day, reviewing analytics in the platform to see which posts are getting the most traction, and informing your strategy based on the data you see.
+That’s why Bramson recommends posting at different times of the day, reviewing analytics in Instagram to see which posts are getting the most traction and informing your strategy accordingly.

 5. Engage with your followers